The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

-We now apply the technique used by Baker and Richter in their proof of Theorem 7.3 of \cite{BakerRichterAdams}.
-Our argument follows theirs.
+collapses at the $\Page{2}$-page when $n\in \{1,2,3,4\}$. \end{thm} Our argument follows the proof of Theorem 7.3 in \cite{BakerRichterAdams} by Baker and Richter.
 The case when $n=1$ is classical as $e_1=ku_p$, the $p$-completion of the connective complex $K$-theory spectrum.

-\begin{proof} There are $4$ different types of elements in our $E_2$-page.
-There are elements that are contributed by $\HH_*(BP;\F_p)$ and $e_{n*}$ that are on the $0$-line and are necessarily permanent cycles.
-There are the classes $\ov_I$ where all elements of $I$ are larger than $n$.
-These are products of $\ov_i$ for $i>n$ and so they are also permanent cycles by the multiplicativity of the spectral sequence.
-Finally, we have the classes $f_I$, and we must show that these are permanent cycles.
-This will establish the collapse of the spectral sequence at the $E_2$-page.
+\begin{proof} There are $4$ different types of multiplicative generators in our $\Page{2}$-page, namely the elements contributed by $\HH_*(BP;\F_p)$, the generators of $e_{n*}$, the $\ov_i$ for $i > n$, and finally the $f_I$.
+There are elements coming from $\HH_*(BP;\F_p)$ and $e_{n*}$ that are on the $0$-line and are necessarily permanent cycles.
+Similarly, the $\ov_i$ are on the $1$-line and thus permanent cycles.
+It remains to show that the $f_I$ are permanent cycles.
+This will establish the collapse of the spectral sequence at the $\Page{2}$-page.

 The proof follows by induction on total degree.
-The result will follow if we are able to show that every $f_I$ is a permanent cycle since these form a basis for the $E_2$-term.
-Firstly, $E_2=E_3$ as $d_2$ increases the internal degree by $1$ and every element in the $\Tor$ group has even internal degree.
-First, it is clear that the $f_{i,j}$ are permanent cycles as they are on the $1$-line of the spectral sequence and all differentials they could support decrease $\Tor$-degree by at least $2$.
-Further, the relation $\alpha_{i,j}f_{i,j}=0$ persists through $\Tor$ to $\HH_*(e_n;\F_p)$.
-This is because there are no elements of odd total degree on the $0$-line so there is no room for a multiplicative extension.
-Next we see that the $f_{i,j,k}$ are permanent cycles.
-The only possible nontrivial differentials on them, as they lie on the $2$-line of the spectral sequence, are $d_2$'s but these are all $0$.
+First, $\Page{2}=\Page{3}$ as $d_2$ increases the internal degree by $1$ and every element in the $\Tor$ group has even internal degree.
+This then implies that the $f_{i,j}$ and the $f_{i,j,k}$ are permanent cycles as they are on the $1$- and $2$-line, respectively, of the spectral sequence and the only remaining differentials they could support decrease homological degree by at least $3$.
+Further, the relation $\alpha_{i,j}f_{i,j}=0$ persists to $\HH_*(e_n;\F_p)$.
+This is because there are no elements of odd total degree on the $0$-line.
+Thus there can not be an element of lower filtration and same total degree other than $0$.

-Now from this we can deduce that $f_I$ where $I=\{i_1,i_2,i_3,i_4\}$ is a permanent cycle.
-By \Cref{prop:massey for f_I} we have that $f_I\in \<f_{i_1,i_2},u^{p^{i_3}-1},f_{i_3,i_4}\>$.
-The indeterminacy of this Massey product consists of permanent cycles as they are decomposable with respect to the product structure.